 View a breakdown of the key differences between first-party vs. third-party data below:

 Third-party and first-party data can be collected from your audience using similar methods.
 However, the data is often collected by different tools.
-Additionally, the person you collect the data from is identified and validated differently for each data type.
+The person you collect the data from is also identified and validated differently for each data type.

-With first-party data, you collected the data directly from your website visitors, leads, and current customers or clients using your website and channels.
+With first-party data, you collect the data directly from your website visitors, leads, and current customers or clients using your website and channels.

 Because you collect the data yourself, it’s stored on your domain so you can decide how you want to use it.
 You can collect and store first-party data with customer relationship management (CRM) software or a customer data platform (CDP).

 Second-party data is collected from your business partner or another collaborator.
 You can collect second-party data by partnering with another organization that shares your goals.
-Since both of your interests are aligned, sharing data can benefit both your sales and marketing efforts.
+Since your interests are aligned, sharing data can benefit your sales and marketing efforts.

 Third-party data is collected by another organization or entity other than your business.
 Independent researchers can also collect and store third-party data.